 Obviously, Spacial would like to discourage from – for instance – the clichéd twangs of a bluegrass instrument between your country music sets, or an over dramatized accompaniment for news reports.
 Yet background music for radio broadcasting has to mirror your concept in some way.
 Fail to do this, and it’ll seem conspicuous, like a sore thumb.

-A pop station, as one example, might strip a Top 40 song down to its bass and rhythmic elements, for a new spin on something the audience knows.
+A pop station, for example, might strip a Top 40 song down to its bass and rhythmic elements, for a new spin on something the audience knows.
 A comedy show, on the other hand, can be suited to novelty sounds or upbeat tracks that establish a jovial atmosphere.
 True-crime stories might have a mournful piano sequence underneath them, highlighting their sense of tragedy, mystery and pain.

 These selections boil down to how well you grasp the station’s key sound, regardless of whether you make your own audio or pillage an official song.
 Oh, and bypass anything with lyrics – it’s an unnecessary distraction.